-- Remain in your desk unless permission to leave has been granted by the supervising teacher during lunch period. - Clean up your own eating area.
-No food or drink is to be taken outside at lunch - Misbehaviour during lunch will not be tolerated throwing food, being loud, shouting, being disrespectful, and using inappropriate language.
+- Remain in your desk unless permission to leave has been granted by the supervising teacher during lunch period. - Clean up your own eating area. - Misbehaviour during lunch will not be tolerated throwing food, being loud, shouting, being disrespectful, and using inappropriate language.